Evanna456/MAUI-Traffic-Light-Control/README.md

 ## About MAUI-Traffic-Light-Control

-A mobile app that can control [Arduino-Traffic-Light](https://github.com/Evanna456/Arduino-Traffic-Light)
+An app that can control [Arduino-Traffic-Light](https://github.com/Evanna456/Arduino-Traffic-Light)

 > Under Development.